 What This Really Means

-Let me bring this back to Sarah, the employee I mentioned at the beginning.
+Let's go back to Sarah, the employee from the beginning.
 Right now, she's stuck.
-Her trauma is untreated.
-Her healthcare costs are escalating.
-Her productivity is suffering.
-Her retirement account isn't growing.
-And she's probably going to leave within the next six months.
+Her trauma untreated.
+Healthcare costs escalating.
+Productivity suffering.
+Retirement account not growing.
+She'll probably leave within six months.

 In a world with integrated virtual PTSD therapy, here's what happens instead:

-Over the next four months, she completes 14 sessions.
-Each session builds money in both her immediate-use account and her retirement account.
-She watches both balances grow while her symptoms improve.
-Her sleep gets better.
-Her pain decreases.
-Her focus at work sharpens.
+Over four months, she completes 14 sessions.
+Each session builds money in both her immediate-use account and retirement account.
+She watches both balances grow while symptoms improve.
+Sleep gets better.
+Pain decreases.
+Focus sharpens.

 By month six, she's clinically recovered.
-Her medical claims have dropped by $6,000.
+Medical claims dropped by $6,000.
 She's no longer shopping her resume.
-And she has $1,200 in new wealth-$700 she's already spent on things that support her ongoing wellness, and $500 sitting in her retirement account that will compound for the next 30 years.
+She has $1,200 in new wealth—$700 spent on wellness, $500 in retirement compounding for 30 years.

 Your company saved $31,400 in year one.
 Sarah built tangible wealth.
-And you have data proving that your benefits system actually works.
+You have data proving your benefits system works.

 That's not a feel-good story.
 That's a fundamentally different economic model.